-by Frederick Webb Hodge
+by Frederick Webb Hodge, 1906

-Of Caddoan stock, the Wichita Indians formerly ranged from about the middle Arkansas River, Kansas, southward to Brazos River, Texas.
+Of Caddoan stock, the Wichita Indians formerly ranged from about the middle Arkansas River, Kansas, southward to the Brazos River, Texas.
 They called themselves Kitikiti’sh (Kirikirish), which is of uncertain meaning, but probably implies preeminent men.
 By the Sioux, they were known as the “Black Pawnee,” to French traders, “Tattooed Pawnee,” and to the Kiowa and Comanche by names meaning “Tattooed Faces.”
 Other tribes composed the Wichita Confederacy, each of which probably spoke a slightly different dialect of the common language.
-These included the Tawehash, Tawakoni, Waco, Yscani, Akwesh, Asidahetsh, Kishkat, and Korishkitsu.
-Their language was closely related to the Pawnee, with home they appeared to have always been on good terms.
+These included Tawehash, Tawakoni, Waco, Yscani, Akwesh, Asidahetsh, Kishkat, and Korishkitsu.
+Their language was closely related to the Pawnee, with whom they appeared to have always been on good terms.

-Like all tribes of Caddoan stock the Wichita were primarily sedentary and agricultural, but owing to their proximity to the buffalo plains they also hunted to a considerable extent.
+Like all tribes of Caddoan stock, the Wichita were primarily sedentary and agricultural, but owing to their proximity to the buffalo plains; they also hunted to a considerable extent.

 Their permanent communal habitations were of conical shape, of diameter from 30 to 50 feet, and consisted of a framework of stout poles overlaid with grass thatch, which had the appearance of a haystack.